-Across the country, Thanksgiving kicks off the holiday season, and in Texas, it's no different.
-In fact, from Thursday through Sunday, Thanksgiving weekend is full of activities across the Lone Star State.
-Texans get together to celebrate Texas-style Thanksgiving traditions like a deep fried or beer can turkey, sides spiced with chile peppers, and pumpkin pie spiked with bourbon.
+Across the country, Thanksgiving kicks off the holiday season, and in Texas, the time around Thanksgiving weekend is full of activities.
+Texans get together to celebrate Texas-style Thanksgiving traditions like a deep-fried or beer-can turkey, sides spiced with chile peppers, and pumpkin pie spiked with bourbon.

-The Hyundai Sun Bowl Parade in El Paso is a uniquely Texan Thanksgiving Day parade.
-It originally began in 1936 as a prelude to the Sun Bowl, held on New Year’s Day.
-The parade date was changed in 1978 and it has remained a Thanksgiving Day tradition since, drawing over 250,000 visitors to the Sun City.
-Activities at the parade include fun unique floats, a basketball invitational, a fantastic marching band, and more.
+The Sun Bowl Parade in El Paso is a uniquely Texan Thanksgiving Day parade.
+It originally began in 1936 as a prelude to the Sun Bowl football game held on New Year’s Day.
+The parade date was changed in 1978 and stuck as a Thanksgiving Day tradition, drawing over 250,000 visitors to the Sun City.
+Activities at the parade, which kicks off at 10 a.m., include fun floats, a basketball invitational, a fantastic marching band, and more.

 Recognized as an annual Thanksgiving Day tradition for nearly 70 years, the HEB Parade signifies the official beginning of the holiday season in the downtown Houston area.
 The parade starts at 9 a.m. on Thanksgiving morning and is free for the community (general seating tickets can be purchased online).
 The parade showcases entertainers, colorful floats, huge balloons and the arrival of Santa, and is produced by the Mayor's Office of Special Events.

 Over 150,000 spectators gather on the day after Thanksgiving to witness the Holiday River Parade and Lighting Ceremony in San Antonio.
 The parade hours are 6 p.m. until 9 p.m.